ncb-0/nezu.world/_work/mm.md

 <!-- #### A clueless android goes to work for the very company that built her. -->

 An existential sci-fi slice-of-life lesbian romance presented in stunning 400 DPI OekakiVision™.
 My passion project since early 2017.
 Chapters i & ii are available to read below.
-Chapters iii & onwards are being released exclusively on [Patreon](http://patreon.com/nezita)&nbsp;— for now.
+Chapters iii & onwards are being released exclusively on [Patreon](http://patreon.com/nezita)—for now.

 <!-- ### preview -->